tanaikech/MCPApp/README.md

 - About `protocolVersion`, when it is different between the MCP client and the MCP server, an error occurs.
 For example, in the current stage, Claude Desktop v0.9.3 uses `protocolVersion` of `2024-11-05`.
 Under this condition, when the MCP server returns `protocolVersion` of `2025-03-26` to the initialize method, no response is returned from the client.
 - About `result.content` for returning the response from a function, the type of response value depends on the client side.
 For example, in the case of Claude Desktop, when the type of `array` is used, an error like `Unsupported content type: array`.
 This might be resolved in the future update.
+- When a large data is sent to the MCP client (Claude Deskop, an error like `result exceeds maximum length of 1048576` occurs.
+So, please be careful when you send the data to the MCP client.
+But this might be resolved in the future update.

 ---